Bob Dole

-President Gerald Ford chose Dole as his running mate in the 1976 election after Vice President Nelson Rockefeller withdrew from seeking a full term.
-The Ford-Dole ticket was defeated by the Democratic ticket of Jimmy Carter and Walter Mondale in the general election.
-Dole sought the Republican presidential nomination in 1980, but quickly dropped out of the race.
-He experienced more success in the 1988 Republican primaries but was defeated by Vice President George H. W. Bush.
-Dole won the Republican presidential nomination in 1996 and selected Jack Kemp as his running mate.
-The Republican ticket lost in the general election to Clinton.
-He resigned from the Senate during the 1996 campaign and did not seek public office again after the election.
+In 1976, President Gerald Ford selected Dole as his running mate for that year's presidential election after Vice President Nelson Rockefeller withdrew from seeking a full term.
+Their ticket was defeated by the Democratic ticket of Jimmy Carter and Walter Mondale in the general election.
+Dole sought the Republican presidential nomination in the 1980 United States presidential election, but quickly dropped out of the race.
+He experienced more success in the 1988 Republican presidential primaries but was defeated by Vice President George H. W. Bush.
+Dole won the Republican presidential nomination in 1996, selecting Jack Kemp as his running mate.
+The Dole–Kemp ticket lost the general election to incumbent President Clinton and Vice President Al Gore.
+Dole resigned from the Senate during his 1996 presidential campaign and did not seek public office again after the election.

 Dole remained active after retiring from public office.
-His second wife Elizabeth served one term as U.S. Senate member from North Carolina from 2003 to 2009.
-Dole appeared in numerous commercials and television programs and served on various councils, including the advisory council for the Victims of Communism Memorial Foundation and special counsel at the Washington, D.C., office of law firm Alston & Bird.
+His second wife Elizabeth served one term as U.S. Senator from North Carolina from 2003 to 2009.
+Dole also appeared in numerous commercials and television programs and served on various councils, including the advisory council for the Victims of Communism Memorial Foundation and special counsel at the Washington, D.C., office of law firm Alston & Bird.
 In 2012, he unsuccessfully advocated Senate ratification of the Convention on the Rights of Persons with Disabilities.
 Dole was the only former Republican presidential nominee to endorse Donald Trump in the 2016 and 2020 presidential elections, though he initially supported Jeb Bush in the 2016 Republican Party presidential primaries.
 Dole was awarded the Congressional Gold Medal on January 17, 2018.